 The compensation cost associated with the phantom units is re-measured each reporting period based on the market value of our common units, and is recognized over the vesting period.
-The liability recorded for the estimated amount to be paid to the participants under the 2010 LTIP is adjusted to recognize changes in the estimated compensation cost and vesting.
-Management's estimates of the fair value of these awards granted in 2017 are adjusted for assumptions about expected forfeitures of units prior to vesting.
+The liability recorded for the estimated amount to be paid to the participants under the 2010 Plan is adjusted to recognize changes in the estimated compensation cost and vesting.
+Management's estimates of the fair value of these awards granted in 2018 are adjusted for assumptions about expected forfeitures of units prior to vesting.
 For our performance-based awards, our fair value estimates are weighted based on probabilities for each performance condition applicable to the award.

-During 2017, we granted 297,214 phantom units with tandem DERs at a weighted average grant fair value of \$32.37 per unit.
+During 2018, we granted 28,484 phantom units with tandem DERs at a weighted average grant fair value of \$22.12 per unit.
+During 2017, we granted 297,214 phantom units with tandem DERs at a weighted average grant date fair value of \$32.37 per unit.
 During 2016, we granted 339,584 phantom units with tandem DERs at a weighted average grant date fair value of \$30.71 per unit.
+The phantom units granted during 2018 were made only to directors.
+Awards to management and other key employees during 2018 were made under the 2018 LTIP plan, and were non-equity awards.
 The phantom units granted during 2017 and 2016 were both service-based and performance-based awards.
 The service-based awards vest on the third anniversary of the date of grant.
-Performance-based phantom unit awards granted in 2016 and 2017 will vest on the third anniversary of issuance, in an amount ranging from 50% to 150% of the targeted number of phantom units, if certain quarterly cash distribution per common unit targets are achieved in the fourth quarter of 2019 and 2020, respectively.
+Performance-based phantom unit awards granted in 2016 and 2017 will vest on the third anniversary of issuance, in an amount ranging from 0% to 150% of the targeted number of phantom units, if certain quarterly cash distribution per common unit targets are achieved in the fourth quarter of 2019 and 2020, respectively.
 If the quarterly cash distribution per common unit is below the threshold target, all of the performance-based phantom units granted will be forfeited.